Tencent-QQMM/QQMM-emb/README.md

 ## QQMM-embed

 QQMM-embed is a multimodal embedding model developed by TencentQQ Multimedia Research Team.
+Technical report can be found in https://arxiv.org/abs/2506.02020.

 ### MMEB Leaderboard
 QQMM-embed is trained on [MMEB (Massive Multimodal Embedding Benchmark)]( https://github.com/TIGER-AI-Lab/VLM2Vec) training set and evaluated on the MMEB-eval set.